Elliott-yzy/funform/README.md

 3. My name is Hayden and I am 1 year old.
 I graduate on Jun 10 2025, and my favourite course is COMP6080.

 4. My name is Eckles and I am 30 years old.
 I graduate on Dec 25 2026, and my favourite course is MATH1081.

+5. My name is Hayden Eckles and I am 28 years old.
+I graduate on Sep 01 2026, and my favourite courses are COMP6080, COMP2521, COMP1511, and COMP6771.

 Ensure that your output in the textarea matches the **spacing, letter casing and wording** for each of the examples provided.
 Also note that courses are listed in order of their checkbox.